-- The actuarial liability increased from \$59.9 billion as of June 30, 2010, to \$62.1 billion as of June 30, 2011.
-If the plan's assumptions had been exactly realized during the year, the actuarial liability would have increased to \$63.2 billion as of June 30, 2011.
-The key factors contributing to the gain in actuarial liabilities of \$1.07 billion include: - o During the year, the plan experienced favorable healthcare claims experience which decreased the actuarial liability by \$4.21 billion.
-The favorable experience is the largest contributor to the gain in actuarial liability. - Demographic experience caused actuarial liabilities to increase by \$0.73 billion more than expected.
-Examples of demographic experience losses include: more members retiring than assumed, members retiring earlier than assumed, and members living longer than assumed. - Changes in OPEB related assumptions and methods increased actuarial liabilities by \$1.76 billion.
+- The actuarial liability increased from \$62.1 billion as of June 30, 2011, to \$63.9 billion as of June 30, 2012.
+If the plan's assumptions had been exactly realized during the year, the actuarial liability would have increased to \$65.6 billion as of June 30, 2012.
+The key factors contributing to the change in actuarial liabilities of \$1.76 billion include: - Ouring the year, favorable healthcare claims experience and plan design changes decreased the actuarial liability by \$2.93 billion.
+The favorable experience and design changes are the largest contributor to the gain in actuarial liability. - Favorable demographic experience caused actuarial liabilities to decrease by \$0.11 billion.
+Examples of demographic experience gains include: fewer members retiring than assumed, members retiring later than assumed, and members not living longer than assumed. - Changes in OPEB related assumptions and methods increased actuarial liabilities by \$1.86 billion.
 The key assumption change was updating the healthcare trend rates used to project the member's average healthcare claim costs after retirement.
-The medical and prescription drug trend assumption used for the valuation as of June 30, 2010, was 9.0 percent in 2012, decreasing each year to an ultimate trend rate of 4.5 percent in 2019.
-This assumption was changed for the valuation at June 30, 2011, to expected trend for 2012 based on actual premium increase information, 9.0 percent for 2013, decreasing each year to an ultimate trend rate of 4.5 percent in 2020. - o In order to estimate the Excise Tax under Federal Healthcare Reform, an additional 0.14 of a percentage point was added to the trend rate on the Employer's explicit contribution.
+The medical and prescription drug trend assumption used for the valuation as of June 30, 2011, was 9.0 percent in 2013, decreasing each year to an ultimate trend rate of 4.5 percent in 2020.
+This assumption was changed for the valuation at June 30, 2012, to expected trend for 2013 based on actual premium increase information, 9.0 percent for 2014, decreasing each year to an ultimate trend rate of 4.5 percent in 2021. - O Beginning January 1, 2013, the State sponsored post-Medicare healthcare plans will participate in the Employer Group Waiver Program (EGWP).
+This program is expected to decrease premiums and claims in 2013 by approximately twenty to thirty percent.
+We have assumed that these savings are not long term, and therefore, are expected to dissipate by the year 2021.
+The expected savings due to participation in the EGWP decreased liabilities by approximately \$0.59 billion.

-- This adjustment is made in years 2025 and beyond and applies only to future retirees.
-This change increased liabilities by approximately \$0.29 billion. - o Finally, the data process was improved and refined for the current valuation.
-This is a result of receiving pension and OPEB data extracts as of the same date and the inclusion of members early in their career that are currently participating in the Alternate Retirement Program administered by CalPERS.
-The refinements increased liabilities by approximately \$0.36 billion. - For fiscal year end June 30, 2012, the ARC is based on the results of the actuarial valuation as of June 30, 2010, projected to the following year.
-That is, the ARC for fiscal year end June 30, 2012, of \$4.54 billion, developed in the valuation report as of June 30, 2010, was increased by wage inflation of 3.25 percent, which equals \$4.69 billion. - The expected employer payments for fiscal year end June 30, 2012, include \$1.46 billion of explicit costs and \$0.25 billion of implicit costs.
-In accordance with the requirements of GASB 45, our valuation of the actuarial liability recognizes all prescription claims for Medicare eligible members paid by the employer, without considering the impact of Medicare Part D subsidies. - The projected ARC for fiscal year end June 30, 2013, is based on the valuation as of June 30, 2011, increased with wage inflation of 3.25 percent and equals \$4.92 billion.
+- For fiscal year end June 30, 2013, the ARC is based on the results of the actuarial valuation as of June 30, 2011, projected to the following year.
+That is, the ARC for fiscal year end June 30, 2013, of \$4.76 billion, developed in the valuation report as of June 30, 2011, was increased by wage inflation of 3.25 percent, which equals \$4.92 billion. - The expected employer payments for fiscal year end June 30, 2013, include \$1.51 billion of explicit costs and \$0.30 billion of implicit costs.
+In accordance with the requirements of GASB 45, our valuation of the actuarial liability recognizes all prescription claims for Medicare eligible members paid by the employer, without considering the impact of Medicare Part D subsidies. - The projected ARC for fiscal year end June 30, 2014, is based on the valuation as of June 30, 2012, increased with wage inflation of 3.25 percent and equals \$5.03 billion.